FujiFilm vs Sony Film Simulations | Stop Sacrificing Color

 Classic Neg Film Simulation - Fuji vs Sony

 Unfortunately, the Classic Neg film simulation on Sony falls shorter in terms of accuracy, being only about 50% of the way to Fujifilm's version.
-This is mainly due to the deep blue-teal in the shadows and warmth in the highlights that Fujifilm introduces, which is challenging to replicate with Sony's in-camera adjustments alone.
+This is mainly due to the deep blue-teal in the shadows and warmth in the highlights that Fujifilm introduces, which is challenging to replicate, if not impossible, with Sony's in-camera adjustments alone.

 Eterna Cinema Film Simulation - Fujifilm vs Sony